dhh1128/coia/README.md

 COIA aims for aliases that have the following properties:

 1. Given a handful of examples and no explicit instruction, a user naturally develops accurate intuition about how the conventions work, and about best practices for managing identity.
-2. When a user encounters an alias that they created, they immediately and effortlessly understand who is identified by the aliased identifier, and the context in which that identifier is relevant.
+2. When a user encounters an alias that they created, they immediately and effortlessly remember who is identified by the aliased identifier, and the context in which that identifier is relevant.
-3. Given a context and an identified actor, a user can correctly predict what a relevant alias created by them might look like.
+3. Given a context and an identified actor, a user correctly predicts what a relevant alias created by them might look like, allowing them to search with confidence.
-4. The alias is a single token that naturally processes well in existing environments such as email, chat, and word processors.
+4. The alias is a single token that processes correctly, with no special handling, in environments such as email, chat, URLs, word processors, log files, and markup languages.

-Note that this spec aims to improve UX *unilaterally*, NOT to make aliases *interoperable*.
-Aliases are like private pet names; they aren't meant to be shared.
+Note that this spec aims to improve UX for the alias creator, NOT to make aliases interoperable with other humans, other languages, or other software.
+Aliases are like private nicknames; a stranger might overhear one, but they aren't created to be reshared.
 When Cecilia transacts with Bob on Bitcoin, she doesn't use local aliases to identify her address or Bob's; she uses raw addresses.
-Therefore, how Cecilia locally labels her address or Bob's address is nobody's business but hers.
+Therefore, how Cecilia locally labels her address or Bob's address is only interesting to her.

 An aliases delivers the [human-friendliness in Zooko's triangle](https://dhh1128.github.io/papers/zh.html), but *only for the person who creates it*.
-For anyone else, an alias is not a commitment to meaning, let alone uniqueness.
+For anyone else, an alias might be suggestive, but it is not a commitment to meaning.
 An alias can evolve without warning to suit its creator's fancy.
 It must be treated as a lookup convenience, not as an identifier in its own right, and it must be considered unresolvable outside the creator's context.
 Parsing someone else's aliases for strong meaning is a dangerous antipattern.

 ## Focus
 Some identifiers naturally map from human-friendly names to their subjects, and therefore don't need aliases: email addresses &rarr; inboxes, social medial handles &rarr; accounts...
 Other identifiers have more abstract mappings and are hard for humans to remember, write, speak, compare, and search: SSH or PGP keys, bank account numbers, W3C [DIDs](https://www.w3.org/TR/did-1.0/), KERI [AIDs](https://trustoverip.github.io/tswg-keri-specification/#autonomic-identifier-aid), cryptocurrency payment addresses, smart contract addresses, [UUIDs](https://www.rfc-editor.org/rfc/rfc9562.html), passkeys, and so forth.
 Management tools (e.g., wallets, password managers, config files, X509 issuance or renewal wizards...) typically patch this human friendliness gap by letting users apply a comment or an arbitrary text label.
 However, they offer no guidance about how to choose the label.
 Users invent ad hoc conventions or use no conventions at all.
 They end up with inconsistent data and a mental model that's confusing, unstable, and hard to remember and use.

 Opaque identifiers like this can benefit from COIA aliases.
 Suppose that in a given context, Cecilia is acting as the CEO of her company rather than as a patient at her doctor's office.
 It is much easier for her to select which DID she needs by looking up `me-as-ceo-at-acme`, not `did:xyz:EMyYnLzlJDJskqojipIMivAKHWeZofhWiYjB79uszynS`.

-COIA produces good aliases for identifiers that reference *parties in a variety of  role-based interactions*.
+COIA produces good aliases for identifiers that reference *parties engaging in a variety of role-based interactions*.
 We call such parties *actors*: humans, organizations, and relatively autonomous things.
-If an opaque identifier references something that's *passive and stuck in a single, static role* &mdash; chunks of bytes (hashes), network interfaces (MAC addresses), books (ISBNs), or products (SKUs), for example &mdash; the conventions in this spec make less sense.
+If an opaque identifier instead references something that's *passive and stuck in a single, static role* &mdash; chunks of bytes (hashes), network interfaces (MAC addresses), books (ISBNs), or products (SKUs), for example &mdash; the conventions in this spec make less sense.
 (However, it may still be useful to use COIA aliases for passive object identifiers, if the objects associate so strongly to actors that identifying one amounts to identifying the other.)

 ## Terms